 Prior to the introduction of psycho-graphic profiling, marketers of course understood that not everyone would buy their product or service and therefore buying advertising space would be more cost efficient through consumer targeting.
 Methods to discriminate between target audiences would be sex, age, racial or ethnic profile, religion, and geographic location.
 This is called demographics.

-However, it was noticed that some products appealed to consumers crossing over many demographic boundaries.
-You will always have overlap but sometimes buying crossed many demographic boundaries but was still confined to a smaller group.
+However, it was noticed that some products appealed to consumers crossing over many demographics.
+You will always have overlap but sometimes buying crossed many demographic boundaries but was still confined to a distinct market segment.